Sisay Alemahu Yeshanew

 Sherry hails from California where she worked over ten years within the private sector as an attorney and business affairs advisor.
 She subsequently moved to Rome and landed an opportunity at FAO headquarters by virtue of her interest in right to food and trade policy.
 She is currently working on improving the food security response of local governments by creating a practical guideline on effective civil society participation in district development planning.
 In 2013 she will be focusing on governance and social protection issues for the Global Governance for Hunger Reduction EU funded project.
 She has a Bachelors degree in Communication Studies with an emphasis on mass media from UCLA, a masters degree in Food Security and Human Development from University of Roma Tre and a Juris Doctorate from George Washington University Law School.
 Her interests outside FAO span the field of traditional healing arts, medicinal plants and herbs, and naturopathy.

 Annamaria joined FAO in August 2011 to assist with the preparation of the CFS Round Table on Monitoring Food Security.
-In November 2011, she became of part of the Right to Food Team, where she provides assistance and support to the FAO Project “Integrating the Right to Adequate Food and Good Governance in National Policies, Legislation and Institutions”.
+In November 2011, she became of part of the Right to Food Team, where she works now as Consultant.
+She is currently working on the monitoring, coordination and organization of the implementation process of the 10 Years Retrospective of the Right to Food Guidelines and contributing to FAO’s Strategic Framework and programme on the right to food.
 Prior to joining FAO, Annamaria worked as an intern in the European Commission in Brussels and in IFAD as Member Relations and Protocol Assistant.
-She holds a degree in Political Sciences from the LUISS Guido Carli University in Rome and an advanced diploma in European Studies from the European College, Italy.
+She holds a B.Sc.
+(Hons) in Political Sciences with a specialization in International and European Union Studies from the LUISS Guido Carli University in Rome and an advanced post graduate diploma in European Studies from the European College.

 Right to Food Consultant